BrokenSwing/Comixaire/specifications/usecases/loan/README.md

 ### 1.2.1 Basic Flow

-This use case starts when a client come to borrow a document at the front desk.
+This use case starts when a client come to borrow an item at the front desk.

-* The employee selects the Loan action on actions center.
-* The employee scan client’s card or enter client ID.
+* The employee scan client’s card or enter client ID
-* The system retrieves and displays the client information.
+* The system retrieves and displays the client information
-* The system requests a(several) document ID(s)
+* The employee scan item(s)
-* The employee validates the transaction.
+* The employee click on a button to perform the transaction
-* The system saves the loan information and provides a feedback of the transaction completed.
+* The system saves the loan information and displays a success notification
-* The system prevents client of his current loan.

 ### 1.2.2 Alternative Flows

 #### 1.2.2.1 Client Not Found

-* The employee selects the Loan action on action center
-* The employee scan client’s card or enter client ID.
-* System cannot retrieve client’s information.
+* System cannot retrieve client’s information, then display an error notification
-* System throw the ClientNotFound exception
 * System abort loan action.

 #### 1.2.2.2 Non-Valid Subscription or Client Not Eligible

-* The employee selects the Loan action on action center
-* The employee scan client’s card or enter client ID.
-* The system retrieves and displays the client information.
-* Employee cannot select the loan action because of the currently do not have a valid subscription or is not eligible (several fines and dues).
+* Employee cannot select the loan action because of the client do not have a valid subscription or is not eligible (several fines and dues)

-#### 1.2.2.3 Document Not Found
+#### 1.2.2.3 Item Not Found

-* The employee selects the Loan action on action center
-* The employee scan client’s card or enter client ID.
+* The employee scan an item
-* The system retrieves and displays the client information.
-* The employee selects the loan action on client’s actions center.
-* The system requests a(several) document ID(s)
-* System cannot retrieve one/several document information.
+* System cannot retrieve item information, then dispay an error notification telling the item is not found
-* System throw the DocumentNotFound exception for the transaction which includes this document.
-* The employee selects a time duration and validates the transaction.
-* The system saves the loan information and provides a feedback of the transaction completed.
+* System continue his execution (employee could scan other items)

-#### 1.2.2.4 Document Already Booked
+#### 1.2.2.4 Item Already Booked

-* The employee selects the Loan action on action center
-* The employee scan client’s card or enter client ID.
+* The employee scan an item
-* The system retrieves and displays the client information.
-* The employee selects the loan action on client’s actions center.
-* The system requests a(several) document ID(s)
-* If system figures out that a document is already booked by another client, then throw the DocumentAlreadyBooked exception for that document.
+* System figures out the item is already booked by another client, then display an error notification telling the item is booked
-* The employee selects a time duration and validates the transaction for non-already booked documents.
-* The system saves the loan information and provides a feedback of the transaction completed.
+* System do not append this item to the loan
+* System continue his execution (employee could scan other items)

-#### 1.2.2.5 Document on Loan
+#### 1.2.2.5 Item on Loan

-* The employee selects the Loan action on action center
-* The employee scan client’s card or enter client ID.
+* The employee scan an item
-* The system retrieves and displays the client information.
-* The employee selects the loan action on client’s actions center.
-* The system requests a(several) document ID(s)
-* If system figures out that a document is already on loan, then throw the DocumentOnLoan exception for that document.
+* System figures out that the item is borrowed, then display an exception notification telling the employee to return this item first
-* The employee selects a time duration and validates the transaction for non-already on loan documents.
-* The system saves the loan information and provides a feedback of the transaction completed.
+* System do not append this item to the loan
+* System continue his execution (employee could scan other items)

 ## 1.3 Pre-Conditions

-The employee must be logged onto the system before this use case begins.
+The employee must be logged onto the system before this use case begins

 ## 1.4 Post-Conditions

 If the use case was successful, the loan is saved.
-The documents are on loan so cannot be loan anymore until the client return the documents.
-Otherwise, the system, the client and the documents states are unchanged.
+The item(s) are on loan so cannot be loan anymore until the client return the documents.
+Otherwise, the system, the client and the item(s) state(s) are unchanged.

 ## 1.5 Extension Points